joshsoftware/code-curiosity/README.md

 # Contributing to CodeCuriosity

+If you have some cool ideas, comments or feedback - you can mail us at [info@codecuriosity.org](mailto:info@codecuriosity.org).

+We don't have a Slack / IRC channel or mailing list yet -- we shall work on it soon.

-Fork this repository, raise issues, suggest features and help us make the change!
+To contribute to code, fork this repository, raise issues, suggest features and help us make the change!

 To test this locally,

 * create _.env.&lt;environment>_ file based on your environment i.e .env.development, .env.production.
 For local development, use .env.local
 * Add github app id and secret to _.env.&lt;environment>_ file.
-Refer _env.sample_
+Refer _env.sample_ *